j-solis11/Simple-Sprouts/Software/readme.md

 - `app/services/firebaseServices.tsx`:
    - Allows communication to Firebase to connect to modules on Raspberry Pi 5
 - `app/screens/BasicStatus.tsx`:
-   - Opening screen for the UI in which
+   - Opening screen for the UI
+   - Allows user to see the status of each plant level or reinitialize a new plant
+- `app/screens/more_info/ModeInfo.tsx`:
+   - Allows the user to see information pertinent to each mode, i.e. time till next schedule for Scheduling Mode
+   - Initializes mode switching
+- `app/screens/more_info/HealthInfo.tsx`:
+   - Allows the user to view Plant Health Analysis, which shows LLM results to queries that highlight health
+   - Communicates with LLM to allow the user to query the model directly
-- `app/screens/BasicStatus.tsx`:
+- `app/screens/more_info/PlantInfo.tsx`:
+   - Displays current and historical sensor information

 **Technologies used:**
-- React Native Expo
+- React Native Expo 0.22.15
+- Expo Go SDK 52

 ---